ixudra/generators/README.md

 ## Installation

-Pull this package in through Composer.
+Pull this package in through Composer:

 ```js